jestjs/jest/docs/API.md

 ```

-### `.toMatchSnapshot()`
+### `.toMatchSnapshot(?string)`

-This ensures that a React component matches the most recent snapshot.
+This ensures that a value matches the most recent snapshot.
 Check out [the React + Jest tutorial](https://facebook.github.io/jest/docs/tutorial-react.html) for more information on snapshot testing.

+You can also specify an optional snapshot name.
+Otherwise, the name is inferred
+from the test.

+*Note: While snapshot testing is most commonly used with React components, any
+serializable value can be used as a snapshot.*

 ### `.toThrow()`